This sweet potato brownies vegan recipe is the easiest, healthy gooey chocolate brownies. A healthy sweet potato dessert that everyone loves!

 - If you don't have a vegetable steamer, you can place the sweet potato cubes in a microwave-safe bowl.
 Cover it with a plate and microwave 5-6 minutes until soft.
 Note that microwave cooking will remove the nutritional value of sweet potato.
 It is not the method I recommend.

 - Cool the sweet potato cubes at room temperature.
 They are ready to be mashed into a puree when no more steam release.
 It usually takes 10-15 minutes.
 Discard any water that may be left in the bowl if you choose the microwave method.

 - Mash the sweet potato cubes into a puree using a fork or potato masher.

-- Carefully weight 12 oz (350 g) of sweet potato puree or 1 1/3 cup of puree.
-If you use cups make sure you pack the puree very well in the cups to ensure the measurement is precise.
+- Carefully weigh 12 oz (350 g) of sweet potato puree or 1 1/3 cup of puree.
+If you use cups, make sure you pack the puree very well in the cups to ensure the measurement is precise.

 - Add in chocolate chips and pulse 2-3 times to incorporate into the batter.
 Keep some chips to sprinkle on top of the brownie before baking if desired.

 - Transfer the brownie batter onto the prepared brownie pan.
 Sprinkle the extra chocolate chips now if you kept some of them.